LightTable/lighttable.com/_posts/2017-01-27-light-table-roadmap-2017.markdown

 #### Update Core Dependencies

 This is another strong pain point.
 Our Clojurescript version is badly out of date.
 Our Electron version is out of date too.
 We adopted these technologies while they were young and there has since been breaking changes.
 They are fundamental to our project and require a deep knowledge of Light Table internals to update.
-They are also ic and deserve to be at the latest.
+They are also fantastic and deserve to be at the latest.
 The out of date dependencies have caused stagnation and are blocking significant possible improvements.

 Once Clojurescript is updated then the Electron update will be handled, finally followed by CodeMirror.